 Robin Trower's power trio masterpiece, 'Bridge of Sighs,' was released in April 1974.

-How Joe Cocker’s ‘With a Little Help From My Friends’ Set Him Up for Superstardom
+How ‘With a Little Help From My Friends’ Set Up Joe Cocker for Stardom